viamrobotics/docs/docs/services/data/_index.md

 Once you have configured data capture and cloud sync, you can [view your data](/manage/data/view/) in the Viam app from the **Data** tab.

-If you have uploaded tabular data, such as sensor readings, you can [configure data query](/services/data/configure-data-query/) to be able to query directly against that data using common query languages.
+If you have uploaded tabular data, such as sensor readings, you can [configure data query](/services/data/configure-data-query/) to be able to query directly against that data using MQL or SQL.

 You can also [export](/manage/data/export/) your data as needed.